 What We Do

-Established in 1983, Hope Clinic for Women is a faith-based, safe and confidential place equipping women and families facing unplanned pregnancies, preventative care, pregnancy loss (miscarriage, stillbirth, infant death, failed IVF, failed adoption or abortion) and postpartum depression.
-We provide women's healthcare, limited prenatal care, professional counseling, education, mentorship and material support regardless of age, race, religion or ability to pay.
+Established in 1983, Hope Clinic for Women is a faith-based safe and confidential place equipping women, men and families dealing with: unplanned pregnancies, access to women's healthcare, prevention education, pregnancy loss and postpartum depression.
+We provide medical care, professional counseling, education classes, case management, mentorship and practical support regardless of age, race, religion or ability to pay.

-Hope Clinic was founded by a group of OB/GYNs, community leaders, and churches to meet the unique needs of women in unplanned pregnancies in a safe and confidential environment.
-Our goal was to reach both the abortion-minded and pro-life young woman prior to going to an abortion clinic and sooner than she would think to go to an adoption agency.
-Since 1983, when Hope Clinic began addressing the unmet needs of our community, we have established a strong reputation among clients, donors, and volunteers.
+Hope Clinic for Women was founded in 1983 by a group of community leaders, pastors, priests, physicians and volunteers to meet the unique needs of women in unplanned pregnancies in a safe and confidential environment.
+For 35 years, we have continued that care while also broadening services to comprehensively meet the physical, emotional and spiritual needs of many woman.
+Additionally, we support the important people in her life who are walking with her through the challenges she faces.
+Since Hope Clinic began addressing the unmet needs of our community in 1983, we have established a strong reputation among clients, donors, and volunteers.
 Because of our approach, we reach a diverse group of women who cross political, religious, and socioeconomic backgrounds.

 - In 1983, we began by offering pregnancy tests, options counseling by trained lay volunteers, and free maternity and baby items.